LET’S MAKE WINE: A PICTUR(-ESQUE) STORY

 …AND TO END OFF ON A POSITIVE NOTE

 Adam Appollis was the foreman on the farm in the 1930s and 40s.
-He was Oupa Jan Bosman’s right hand man.
-His daughter Mina, was Ouma Anna Bosman’s right hand lady.
+He was Oupa Jan Bosman’s, right-hand man.
+His daughter Mina, was Ouma Anna Bosman’s right-hand lady.
 Together they made the most wonderful meals.
 They were famous for their jams made from the fruit of the farm, and their milk tarts were legendary.
-Mina’s granddaughter is Rita Andreas, who is involved in community development at local government.
-She often used to accompany her grandmother to work, and loved listening to Ouma Anna play the piano.
+Mina’s granddaughter is Rita Andreas, who is involved in community development at the local government.
+She often used to accompany her grandmother to work and loved listening to Ouma Anna plays the piano.